abema/github-actions-merger/README.md

 ## Note

-**Setting Branch protection rules is recommended to avoid unexpected merge of pull requests.**
+**Setting the branch protection rules is recommended to avoid unexpected merging of pull requests.**